tbrosman/hxmath/readme.md

 ## Project Status

-hxmath is at a reasonably stable point where the structures work consistently and have test coverage.
-There are additional features planned, but for the most part the 2D math portion will not change from this point on.
+2D math is stable/reasonably fast on Flash and C++.
+All structures and most operations have test coverage.
+There are additional features planned, but most of these are beyond the domain of the core math (hxmath.math) structures.

-You can get the latest stable release on haxelib: http://lib.haxe.org/p/hxmath

 ## Features